 Brad Burke, Managing Director

-Mary Lynn Fernau, Director of Communications
+Mary Lynn Fernau, Senior Director External Relations and Communications

 Jessica Fleenor, Assistant Director for Programs

 Jessica manages programs that support entrepreneurship education and startup acceleration, including OwlSpark, Rice University’s startup accelerator, and Southwest I-Corps, an NSF-funded grant program that enables academics explore the commercial viability of their research.
 She is also the co-founder of Startup Career Fair, and Medulla, a branding and design agency for startups, nonprofits and small businesses.
 With a background in nonprofit management and entrepreneurship, Jessica brings more than seven years of experience in communications, design and program management.
 She holds a bachelor’s degree in Mass Communications with a concentration in Creative Advertising from Virginia Commonwealth University.